shashankyld/wifi-slam/README.md

 20. [DONE] Install Open3D on the Cuda11
 21. [DONE] Run kiss-icp on the empty_lab.bag - drifiting behaviour observed for dataset with jerky motion
 22. Get Nimbro URDF to visuaize as well as to have transforms between sensor and the robot
+23. Look for fish-eye monocular slam systems
+24. check out ORBSLAM-3 docker from the lab

 ## Usage